 It’s officially the time of year to start thinking about Valentine’s Day gifts.
-It’s the top holiday for florists, with 35 percent of shoppers predicted to buy flowers for the big day on Feb.
-14. In fact, in 2017, loved ones spent more than $2 billion on flowers, according to Statista.
+It’s the top holiday for florists; 37% of shoppers bought flowers for the big day in 2021.
+Loved ones spent $2.3 billion on Valentine’s Day flowers last year and are expected to do the same this year, according to Statista.

 If flowers are on your list of Valentine’s Day gift ideas, keep in mind they aren’t cheap.
 And, retailers tend to inflate those prices to take advantage of the Valentine’s Day rush.